jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 Notably, the malicious variants of the above software are provided as MSI files, whereas the legitimate versions available on company websites are all EXEs.
-After coercing or convincing a victim to download a malicious software package masquerading as a legitimate download, execution would result in an LNK created in the users StartUp folder as a persistence mechanism to load on start a DarkGate variant.
+After coercing or convincing a victim to download a malicious software package masquerading as a legitimate download, execution would result in an LNK created in the user’s StartUp folder as a persistence mechanism to load on start a DarkGate variant.
 The DarkGate variants themselves are run as AutoIT3 payloads.
 After early September 2023, Huntress identified additional infection or distribution vectors for